-The Energy Commission will have reasonable access to the project-relevant pre-existing or independently funded property throughout the retention period.
-The California Public Utilities Commission has the same access rights as the Energy Commission to property used to support a premise, postulate, or conclusion referred to or expressed in any deliverable funded in whole or in part by EPIC under this Agreement.
+The Energy Commission will have reasonable access to the project-relevant preexisting or independently funded property throughout the retention period.
+The California Public Utilities Commission has the same access rights as the Energy Commission to property used to support a premise, postulate, or conclusion referred to or expressed in any deliverable funded in whole or in part by EPIC or Gas R&D under this Agreement.